RieksJ/t3-method/prompts/improve-prompt-v2.md

 2. Only output the improved prompt, and nothing else.
 3. Provide an example of the expected output based on the improved prompt.

-# EXAMPLE IMPROVED PROMPT

-Generate a detailed summary of the latest advancements in artificial intelligence (AI) from the past year.
-The summary should include:

-1. **Major Breakthroughs**: Describe key technological advancements and innovations in AI.
-2. **Applications**: Highlight significant applications of AI across various industries, providing specific examples.
-3. **Research Highlights**: Summarize important research papers or studies published recently.
-4. **Future Trends**: Discuss emerging trends and predictions for the future of AI.

-Format the summary in markdown, ensuring it is 300-500 words long.
-Use clear headings for each section to improve readability.
-Provide relevant examples and reference texts where applicable.

-# INPUT

-The input prompt (AP) can be provided in one of two ways:
-1. Attached as a markdown file to the message that tells you to improve it.
-2. Included as markdown content directly as part of such a message.